 Finally, PersonalLoans.com cannot seem to confirm whether applying for a loan through their platform will result in a hard pull or a soft pull on your credit.
 They note in their FAQ section that they or their partners may do one or the other to determine your loan eligibility.
 If you’re someone who’d like to check whether you’re eligible for a personal loan without a hard pull on your credit report, this website may not be for you.

 If you need access to cash and have a stable income and employment situation, a personal loan could be exactly what you need.
 Unlike credit cards, personal loans tend to come with fixed interest rates, repayment terms, and monthly payments.
 Borrowing a lump sum with a predictable payment can also make it possible to achieve your goals without the risks and temptation that usually come with using a credit card.

-The best part about PersonalLoans.com is the fact that they work with multiple lenders to see which one offers the best rates and terms.
+The best part about PersonalLoans.com - BR is the fact that they work with multiple lenders to see which one offers the best rates and terms.
 Consumers almost always save money when they shop around, and PersonalLoans.com steps up to do the hard work for you.

 - When You Should (and Shouldn’t) Use a Personal Loan

 - When Using Other Loans to Pay Off Student Debt Is a Good Idea